-- Tune-up label facsimile-If your product requires any mechanical adjustments that are different than those provided by the manufacturer on the factory emissions/ tune-up label, you must also supply a label indicating the changes.
-This label must also be capable of longterm durability and legibility.
-Note that this requirement pertains primarily to older vehicles that had mechanically adjustable ignition or carburation systems and is rarely applicable to modern vehicles. - List of companies that sell the product under license- If you have any private-label arrangements for the product to be sold through channels other than those identified by the applicant, they are to be identified in the application. - ECU modification information-If your product alters the electronic tuning of the vehicle, either internal to the ECU (reflash) or external (inline device), you must provide information about the modifications by answering a series of questions.
-These questions are available upon request from CARB.
-This requirement applies to products for which tuning is a subset of the product, such as an add-on supercharger or turbocharger kit. - Supercharger/turbocharger detail information-an addendum will be required with some additional details about the design properties of an add-on supercharger or turbocharger kit, including detailed vehicle fitment, name of the supercharger/turbocharger manufacturer (if different from the applicant), device model number, description of compressor/turbine, supercharger pulley sizes, boost levels and details about required modifications to engine systems. - Signature An application requires an ink signature of the authorized representative.
-The signature is an acknowledgement that all the information provided is true and accurate, and that to the best of your knowledge, the product will not have an adverse effect on vehicle emissions.
-It further acknowledges that an EO, if granted, does not constitute a certification or endorsement of the product by CARB.
-Once signed, the application form may be scanned and emailed to CARB along with other application documents described here.
+- Tune-up label facsimile-If your product requires any mechanical adjustments that are different than those provided by the manufacturer on the factory emissions/tune-up label, you must also supply a label indicating the changes.
+This label must also be capable of long-term durability and legibility.
+Note that this requirement pertains primarily to older vehicles that had mechanically adjustable ignition or carburation systems and is rarely applicable to modern vehicles. - List of companies that sell the product under license- If you have any private-label arrangements for the product to be sold through channels other than those identified by the applicant, they are to be identified in the application. - ECU Modification Information- If your product alters the electronic tuning of the vehicle, either internal to the ECU (reflash) or external (inline device), you must provide information about the modifications by answering a series of questions.
+This requirement also applies to products for which tuning is a subset of the product, such as an add-on supercharger or turbocharger kit. - Supercharger/Turbocharger detail information-Some additional detail about the design properties of an add-on supercharger or turbocharger kit is required, including detailed vehicle fitment, name of the supercharger/turbocharger manufacturer (if different from the applicant), device model number, description of compressor/turbine, supercharger pulley sizes, boost levels and details about required modifications to engine systems.